manihoney22/Python_Task/README.md

 - Building the docker image using Dockerfile
 - Writing Docker Compose file
 - Writing Kubernetes Manifest files for the application
+- Created Ec2 instance using Terraform
+- Configure Jenkins Dashboard
+- Write Jenkinsfile needed for deployment.
+- Establish connection between Github and Jenkins using webhook.
+- Install required plugins in Manage Jenkins Option
+- Create Job Item in Jenkins,enter the details of project to test.
+- enter repository url under scm, cick on add build,enter the data
+- click on apply & Save It and Run the build.
+- For results check console output.